 - Return the dog to the place it came from, unless the dog is staying at the shelter for either further medical treatments or possible adoption.

-The cost ?
-Each female dog currently costs about 800 baht (cats 650) which is the approximate equivalent of 20$US or 16 Euros.
-This money is largely for the cost of the anesthetic used and currently we do not have a volunteer trained veterinarian to perform the operations for free.
+The cost?
+Each female dog currently costs about 800 baht, cats 650 baht (approximately $22 USD or 16 Euros).
+This money is largely for the cost of the anesthetic used and helps cover the cost for our on-site veterinarians.

-If you would like to help reduce the population of homeless dogs in Chiang Mai, it is very easy for you to make a contribution, please support us with a donation.
+If you would like to help reduce the population of homeless dogs in Chiang Mai, please support us with a donation.